jwr/ccheck/README.md

 # ccheck: Consistency Checker

 ccheck is a simple, easy to use, minimal consistency checker.
 It computes checksums for collections of files (a directory and all its subdirectories), and stores them with a digital signature.
 Afterwards, it can verify the collection, alerting the user to any changes (file modifications, additions or deletions).
+SHA-256 is used for checksumming.

 ccheck tries to do as little as possible, delegating to other tools when needed.

-SHA-256 is used for checksumming.
+ccheck was written by Jan Rychter (https://jan.rychter.com/).

 ## Rationale